StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 ### Examples of use

-This section shows some examples that use the StoreConnect's ontology
+This section shows some examples to use the StoreConnect's ontology

 #### Example #1: Describe a simple observation made a camera sensor inside a store

 The following example describes how to:

-- Declare a new camera sensor
+- Declare a new camera sensor (more precisely, a camera `sosa:Platform` that hosts a video tracker `sosa:Sensor`)
-- Register an observation of this new camera sensor, that focuses on a motion of a given store
+- Register an observation of this camera sensor, that focuses on a motion of an object in a given store

 ```ttl
 @prefix rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .